-We’ve certainly had a much tamer winter this year in Portland.
-The weather has been relatively mild compared to last year’s snowpocalypse, and we expect many of our neighbors to soon be venturing out.
+Each time spring and summer rolls around in Portland, we expect many of our neighbors to venture outside to enjoy the long-awaited sun and warm temperatures.
 Whether you’re itching to get off the treadmill for some mileage along the waterfront or ready to take on the beautiful trails of the Columbia River Gorge, doctors and nurses at The Portland Clinic encourage you to consult your physician before participating in any new exercise or ramping up your training.

 If you’re running, biking, walking, hiking or hitting the gym this spring, it’s important to stay focused on your overall health, not simply concentrating on which muscle group you’re working on that day.
 Below, we’ve listed a few important factors to consider while you take advantage of the drier months in our city:

 Injury prevention is key to your new or ramped-up workout.
 It is essential to make sure the muscles you’re about to train have a strong blood flow and ligaments and tendons are warmed up for a full range of safe movement.
 While some warm-up routines may seem boring or too basic, they are instrumental in keeping you safe and free from a strain, pull or tear, which would be devastating to your progress.
 There are plenty of light warm-ups you can do to prepare yourself, and ample instructional videos.